 Figure 1A presents the administrative data, counting immigrant firms as those with at least one immigrant founder (Definition 1).
 We see here a parallel right shift for immigrant-founded firms.
 The rate of entrepreneurship looking at the 2005-2010 period shows that 0.83% of immigrants in the workforce start a firm over this period, compared to 0.46% of native-born individuals in the workforce.
 Immigrants thus exhibit a 80% higher entrance rate into entrepreneurship.
-Moreover, immigrants do not just start many small firms; rather, they start more firms of every size.
+Moreover, immigrants start more firms of every size.
+They do not just start many small firms, but produce a firm size distribution that looks very similar to native-born entrepreneurs.

 Figure 1B considers the administrative data again, but now counts immigrant firms only as those where the highest-paid founding team member is an immigrant (Definition 2).
 The immigrant firms defined this way are now a strict subset of those pictured in Figure 1A.
+Conceptually, Definition 1 suggests that each founding team member is necessary for the venture.
+Definition 2 suggests that only one team member (the highest paid) is necessary for the venture.
 While the power law for the immigrant-founded firms necessarily moves left compared to Figure 1A, we still see that, at every firm size, immigrant-founded firms outpace the native-founded firms.
 Now the slope is slightly steeper for immigrant-founded firms, so that they dominate relatively more among small firms, and only slightly among the largest firms.

 Figure 1C considers a proportional assignment of immigrant and native-founded firms (Definition 3).
 The result looks very similar to Definition 2.
 A small difference is that now, in the very largest size bucket, immigrant-founded firms are slightly outpaced by native-founded firms.
 Nonetheless, aggregating across firms, the total employment assigned to immigrant-founded firms is greater than the total employment for native-founded firms (as shares of their respective populations).
-Specifically, the total number of jobs created by immigrant-founder firms (per immigrant in the population) is 42% higher than that of native-founder firms (per native-born in the population).
+Integrating across the firm size distributions for each population, the total number of jobs created by immigrant-founder firms (per immigrant in the population) is 42% higher than that of native-founder firms (per native-born in the population).